Optional Arguments

 to specify the number of threads to use for processing, with a minimum value of 1

-and a maximum value that depends on your system.
+and a maximum value that is based on your system.
 The default value is 1

 .